whyismynamerudy/particle-life-rust/README.md

 # particle-life-rust

 Mac app should be available to download via releases.
-If you want to build it yourself, or the downloadable .dmg app does not work ( :( ), clone this repository and run the command
+If you want to build it yourself, or the downloadable .dmg app does not work, clone this repository and run the command
 `npm run tauri build`
 to build the app.